 Year Ended December 31, 2013

-\$ (6,131)
+Elimination of employee compensation and benefits expense from

-\$ (
+KFN \$ (6,131)

-\ KFN does not have any employees.
+^{} KFN does not have any employees.
 KFN is managed by KKR Financial Advisors LLC, an indirect subsidiary of KKR, pursuant to the management agreement.
 Certain employee compensation and benefits costs incurred by KKR are allocated to KFN pursuant to the terms of the management agreement.
 This adjustment represents the removal of the historical compensation and benefits expense reimbursements paid by KFN for the year ended December 31, 2013.